Kayinnasaki/kayin.moe-article-pages/01.writing/favorite-games-i-played-in-2016/item.md

 ### Devil Daggers

 A game with just an absurd content to fun ratio to me.
 After 50 hours forcing myself to play Gungeon, playing Devil Daggers again was like reaching the surface after suffocating under water.
 The rush, the speed, THE AESTHETIC.
 Devil Daggers does not waste my time and hits all my buttons for iteration and improvement.
 The only problem with it is it is hard to play while doing other stuff.
 Back during spelunky I would pause the game constantly to do other things but Devil Daggers, like playing TGM tetris, is hard to go back to midway.
 The game needs your undivided attention.
-It also does get repetitious so its best as a ‘game between’ games but every time I load up Devil Daggers its like “Why don’t I play this more?”
+It also does get repetitious so its best as a ‘game between’ games but every time I load up Devil Daggers it's like “Why don’t I play this more?”

 [floatbox type="full"]
 ![dd](dd.png?lightbox)